nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 I'm more than open to adding additional buttons or removing some of these things that you just don't find useful.
 As long as, you know, a majority of the group, you know, agrees in its uselessness or its or its usefulness.
 So, but more than happy to change the navigation around if if that if that's helpful.
 Okay.
 So now let's go ahead and start off.

 So so here we here we go.
 Deep in the heart of the Northern Stonefang Mountains, in the Fortress Of Ironhold, you are a champion among the dwarves.
 You, a champion among the dwarves, have been summoned.
 The summons comes quietly, no fanfare, no banners, just a just a sealed scroll and and a time.
-You are led through the quieter halls of Iron Hold, past forges and council chambers into a part of the mountain few have ever seen.
+You are led through the quieter halls of Ironhold, past forges and council chambers into a part of the mountain few have ever seen.

 The stone here is older, darker, carved with runes that predate the current age.
-In a private chamber, King Harbron deep mantle waits surrounded by a handful of trusted advisors.
+In a private chamber, King Harbron Deepmantle waits surrounded by a handful of trusted advisors.
 That is the the meeting room.
 Within that room, you recognize each of the individuals by site and name.
-They are very, they they are big, movers and shakers in the in the world, in the world of iron hold.
+They are very, they they are big, movers and shakers in the in the world, in the world of Ironhold.

-First off, to King Hargren's right is Belgrin Deepdelve.
-Belgrin is a, is the king's, Elgarin is the senior scholar of Ironhold and advisor to the king.
+First off, to King Hargrin's right is Baelgrin Deepdelve.
+Baelgrin is a, is the king's, Elgarin is the senior scholar of Ironhold and advisor to the king.
 He has shown himself to be nothing but loyal to the king and his interests.
-Next to him is Bromley storm Bromley storm guard.
+Next to him is Bramli storm Bramli storm guard.
 I will eventually be able to say words.

-Bromley is the defender of the throne and commander of the king's shield.
-He is a he is well known within military circles as one of the best champions in the, in in Iron Hold.
+Bramli is the defender of the throne and commander of the king's shield.
+He is a he is well known within military circles as one of the best champions in the, in in Ironhold.
 On the other side of the table is Varic Silver Vein.
-You're actually somewhat confused to see you very in this, in this space as he has not necessarily been the, most supportive of King Hargren's, royal subjects.
+You're actually somewhat confused to see you very in this, in this space as he has not necessarily been the, most supportive of King Hargrin's, royal subjects.
 He is next in line for the for the throne and is, and while he does, he does he always does the quote unquote right thing, Sometimes there's a little bit of a sometimes there's there are rumors of of him taking taking shots at the king when the king isn't when the king isn't looking kind of thing.

 Nothing nothing has straight up manifested from it.
 However, he is, he's definitely not considered to be one of King Hargrean's or King Deepmantle's, most loyal.
 And next to him is, is Maehla Blackshard.
 She may not look like much, but she is the is one of the, elders of the, Blackshard, clan, which is and the chief spymaster to the king.
 And then there's, of course, King Hargreht himself.

 He's a wise, old dwarf who has seen many years and many battles.
-It was his decisive thinking and his decisive action that saved all of iron hold from the flaming retribution and sealing the mountain and waiting out the waiting out the era.
+It was his decisive thinking and his decisive action that saved all of Ironhold from the flaming retribution and sealing the mountain and waiting out the waiting out the era.
 In more recent days, he has been seeking to see the see the surface and see what is, see what is left of the world of of a theory after the flaming retribution.
 He has since he he has started to send out colonies and, and explorers, and, and again, this is something that some of Ironhold likes, some of Ironhold does not like.

 There are some that believe that the surface is cursed and do not wish to return to it, while others wish to see what kind of, what situation the surface is in and, how dwarven culture and dwarven, heritage, can help the help the world now.

 So as you come in, as you walk in, you're escorted in individually.
 You all come from different places and are escorted in separately.
 As you walk into that room with all five of those, dwarves that are known throughout the city, you find yourself looking at, looking at each other as well.
 Is there any specific, physical descriptions that you guys want to give, any more than just the images that are on the screen?
 So it's just random day.